Love is an illness,

 The bruise that forms fresh,

-Every moment that
+Every moment in which

 I love you so hopelessly,